beaumanvienna/jarvis/JC_Workflow_Specification.md

 ## 10. Security Considerations

-- `shell` tasks can be dangerous; JarvisAgent **SHOULD** provide configuration flags to disable or restrict them.
+- `shell` tasks can be dangerous; JarvisAgent **SHOULD** provide configuration flags to disable or restrict them and **MUST** enforce the `scripts/` prefix rule.
 - `ai_call` tasks send data to external services; sensitive data **MUST** be handled carefully.
 - JCWF files **SHOULD** be sourced from trusted locations; tampering can change automation behavior.
+- Structure-based iteration over external documents/XLS files **SHOULD** validate inputs to avoid unexpected expansion or injection.

 ---